Knysna: European settlement

-The first Europeans arrived in the area in 1760, and the farm Melkhoutkraal (literally translating from Afrikaans as 'milk wood kraal’) was established on the eastern shore of the Knysna Lagoon.
+The first Europeans arrived in the area in 1760, and the farm Melkhoutkraal (literally translating from Afrikaans as "milk wood pen") was established on the eastern shore of the Knysna Lagoon.
 Stephanus Terblans, the first European farmer to settle in the area, was given a loan permit to farm here in 1770.

 Upon moving to Knysna George Rex, a British-born entrepreneur credited as being the founder of Knysna, acquired the loan rights to Melkhoutkraal in 1804 and later, in 1816, to the farm Welbedacht, which he renamed Eastford.
 He gave 80 acres of Eastford to the Colonial Government, on which the Royal Navy established the township of Melville.
-Rex’s properties were sold when he died in 1839.
+Rex's properties were sold when he died in 1839.